vantage-sh/docs.vantage.sh/docs/terraform.md

 :::

 Use the [Vantage Integrations Module](https://registry.terraform.io/modules/vantage-sh/vantage-integration/aws/latest) to link your AWS and Vantage accounts.
 Below is an example of adding a member account without a CUR integration.
 Additional documentation can be found on the [Terraform Registry](https://registry.terraform.io/modules/vantage-sh/vantage-integration/aws/latest).

+This results in the creation of an IAM Role which Vantage can "assume" to ingest cost and resource metadata to display within the Vantage console.

 ```hcl
 provider "aws" {